It’s a very clever brush, but you don’t necessarily need these features

 Reliability & long term use

-For nearly 5 years I have been actively testing and reviewing toothbrushes, many of which have been Oral-B.
+For 5 years I have been actively testing and reviewing toothbrushes, many of which have been Oral-B.

 I have actually used an Oral-B electric toothbrush for much longer, prior to being a ‘toothbrush tester/critic’.